 Departmental Chairs can add, change, or delete a class during the scheduling period for the upcoming semester.
 Please contact the Scheduling Coordinator.

 Ensemble and Departmental Concert Scheduling:

 A call for faculty recital proposals is sent at the beginning of each semester for the following semester.
 Faculty are given a 3-week window in which to respond.
-Please contact the Scheduling Manager for details.
+Please contact the Scheduling Coordinator for details.

 Thornton facilities may be requested for rental as audition spaces; please submit requests via the Audition Room Request Form.
 Auditions may be scheduled on weekends between the hours of 10:00 am and 6:00 pm.
 In most cases, facilities are unavailable on weekdays.

 The audition rate is $25 per hour, with a four-hour minimum.
 This fee includes use of an audition room and up to two (2) warm-up spaces, availability permitting (please note that warm-up spaces are not always available in the same building as the audition room).
 Visiting groups are required to run all aspects of their auditions.